devefe1/lyric_generatornew/lyric_generator/README.md

 ![wireframe](./wireframe/wireframe.png)

 ### Purpose
-This app allows users to search their gifs and songs and the lyrics pull right up!
-Thereby they can follow along with their favorite artists whenever they listen to their songs!
+This app allows users to search their gifs and they pull right up!
+Helps better with communication!

 ### Third Party Api